MANOJ-80/MANOJ-80/README.md

 <> 💻 I'm a Passinate CyberSecurityResearcher and Web developer.

-<> 📖 Currently learning Ethical Hacker
+<> 📖 Currently learning Ethical Hacking

 # Tools I Use